 First, one-on-one services are becoming a bigger commodity because everyone is jumping on The Digital 3 bandwagon.
 More and more people are craving high-touch, personalized experiences.

 Second, without the experience of working with clients one-on-one, you’re just guessing what your potential clients want.
 (This means both the quality of your product and your marketing are guaranteed to suffer and you’ll be wasting a ton of time!)

 Think about it this way: On average, it could take about 100 hours to create a product.
 Add to that another 100 hours of marketing prep work (if you do it right).
 Without all the pieces in place that I outlined above, it could result in $0!

 Now, imagine using those same 200 hours to market to and serve clients one-on-one.
 How much money could you make that way?
 (Hint: It’s probably a lot more than $0.)

 I’m not saying that The Digital 3 should be avoided or never ventured into.
-There is money to be made from them — and lots of it.
-The online education market is valued at over 100 billion (yes, billion) dollars, and it’s projected to grow to more than 200 billion in the next 7 years.
+There is money to be made from them—and lots of it.
+The online education market is valued at over 100 billion (yes, billion) dollars, and it’s projected to grow to 374.3 billion by 2026.
 And I want nothing more than to see you be part of those billions if that’s what you want.